I took a three-day trip this weekend, which was much needed and very enjoyable.

 2. Flip One-Size Diaper Covers and Flip Disposable Inserts are your friend.
 I know, I know.
 When you use cloth diapers, you probably hate the word disposable.
 Trust me, I do, too, but Flip Disposable Inserts give parents more options when it comes to using cloth diapers on the go.
 You can simply discard soiled Flip Disposable Inserts and replace your Flip cover with a new one.
 You never have to worry about laundry or having enough clean diapers on hand.
 And, in case you are worried about using anything sposie, Flip Disposable Inserts are free of harmful substances.

 3. Plan for a laundry day.
 If you know you will be away from home for more than a few days, scope out nearby laundry facilities.
 Pack your detergent and make plans to wash your cloth diapers. bumGenius Laundry detergent is available in pre-measured packs so you can pack just enough to do a few loads of laundry.
 This blog post will also help.

 4. Ship items ahead.
 Save some room in your suitcase and send any item from Cotton Babies to your destination.
-With free economy shipping on every order to the lower 48 states and to military families with an APO or FPO.
 You can also send items to a hotel.
 Just be sure to alert the front desk.